LLNL/ppo_and_friends/README.md

 success as reaching an average score >= 300 over 100 test iterations.
 For environments that do not provide definitions of success, I wing it.

+Note that, even though random seeds are set, Torch is still allowed to use stochastic algorithms.
+This results in training performance varying from one run to another.